-The partition problem is one of Karp's 21 NP-complete problems \cite{karp1972} and is also one of Garey and Johnson’s six basic NP-complete problems \cite{Garey1979}.
+The partition problem is one of Karp's 21 NP-complete problems \cite{karp1972} and is also one of Garey and Johnson's six basic NP-complete problems \cite{Garey1979}.
 Therefore, the optimization version is known to be NP-hard.
-It has important applications such as task scheduling \cite{Coffman1991,Tsai1992}, and is equivalent to the two-identical-parallel-machine scheduling problem to minimize the makespan.
+It has important applications in task scheduling \cite{Coffman1991,Tsai1992}.
+In fact, it is equivalent to makespan minimization on two identical parallel machines.

 The problem has been investigated from various perspectives.
-Several optimal algorithms give exact solutions in exponential time in $n$ \cite{Garey1979,Horowitz1974,Korf1998,Schroeppel1981}.
-Moreover, a variety of heuristic and metaheuristic algorithms have been developed \cite{Alidaee2005,Fuksz2013,Johnson1991,Karmarkar1982, Ruml1996}.
-Thus, we can solve the problem efficiently in practice.
-An ``easy-hard" phase transition was observed and the solution structure has been studied based on the notion and tools from statistical mechanics \cite{borgs2001, Gent1996, Hartmann2008, Mertens1998}.
-An algebraic expression was presented based on the max-plus algebra \cite{kubo2020}.
-We might say that the only remaining task is to decide whether the problem can be solved in polynomial time in $n$.
+Several optimal algorithms give exact solutions in time exponential in $n$ \cite{Garey1979,Horowitz1974,Korf1998,Schroeppel1981}.
+On the pseudopolynomial side, the classical dynamic programming approach has been improved to near-linear time in the total input sum \cite{Bringmann2017,Koiliaris2019}.
+Moreover, a variety of heuristic and metaheuristic algorithms have been developed \cite{Alidaee2005,Fuksz2013,Johnson1991,Karmarkar1982,Ruml1996}.
+An ``easy-hard'' phase transition was observed and the solution structure has been studied from the point of view of statistical mechanics \cite{borgs2001,Gent1996,Hartmann2008,Hayes2002,Mertens1998,Mertens2006}.
+An algebraic expression was presented based on max-plus algebra \cite{kubo2020}.

 Furthermore, the number of solutions to the subset sum problem, a special case of which is the partition problem, has been studied.
 The subset sum problem with positive inputs is to decide whether there exists a subset $S$ of $[n]$ such that